guitarrapc/githubactions-lab/README.md

 Both Dependabot and Renovate can help you keep your actions up to date even pinned to a specific commit SHA.

-## Reusable actions written in yaml - composite
+## Reusable actions written in yaml - Composite Actions

 To reuse local job, create local composite action is easiest way to do, this is calls `composite actions`.

-Create yaml file inside local action path, then declare `using: "composite"` in local action.yaml.
+Place your composite actions yaml under `.github/actions/<ACTION_NAME>/action.yaml`.
+Then write your composite actions yaml.
+Key point is `runs.using: "composite"`.

-- step1.
-Place your yaml to `.github/actions/YOUR_DIR/action.yaml`
+- `inputs`: If you want to pass input parameters to composite actions, define `inputs:` section.
-- step2.
-Write your composite actions yaml.
+- `outputs`: If you want to pass output parameters from composite actions, define `outputs:` section.
+Following example shows `id: output_example` step output `number` is passed to composite action output `number`.

 ```yaml
 # .github/actions/local-composite-actions/action.yaml